Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 studies, all reported beneficial moderate-sized effects of Lactobacillus amylovorus on intestinal barrier function, with 2 reaching statistical significance.
-The evidence is based primarily on animal models (piglets, sows, lambs), limiting direct applicability to humans.
+Across 3 studies, all reported beneficial moderate-sized effects of Lactobacillus amylovorus on intestinal barrier function.
+Two of the three studies achieved statistical significance, and the evidence is derived primarily from animal models (piglets, sows, and lambs).
+No consistent dose range or study duration was reported across studies.

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-All studies were conducted in animal populations (piglets, sows, lambs) rather than humans, so relevance to human intestinal barrier function is uncertain.
+All studies were conducted in animal populations, and generalizability to humans is uncertain.
+Doses and study forms were not reported, limiting practical application.

 5 of 5 papers